-From records, laws, and letters, to chronicles, lives, and material culture, medieval history draws from a wide range of primary sources.
-But historians don’t simply read their sources: ideas develop from new agendas and approaches.
-Imagination and creativity are just as important as recognising the limits of a source, and all three develop from an analytical grasp of material.
+From documents, laws, and letters, to chronicles, lives, and material culture, medieval historians deploy a wide range of primary sources.
+But we don’t simply read what’s written.
+What we can study, and argue, depends on how we use our sources: that is, on critical toolkits that reveal new perspectives on and through material.
+New ideas develop in tandem with new agendas and approaches.
+Imagination and creativity are as important as recognising the limits of a source, and all three develop from an analytical grasp of material.

-This core module provides a critical introduction to a selection of primary sources, interrogating methodological approaches in light of a carefully selected range of essential literature.
+This core module provides a critical introduction to a selection of primary sources, recognising how methodological approaches go hand in hand with historical argument.
 The goal is to develop graduate-level command of material, to reflect on the different kinds of projects that can be carried out, and to foster students’ abilities in developing their own proposals for dissertations.

 Seminars consider genres or categories of primary sources, to consider the challenges faced by historians in interpreting them as well as the different and exciting lines of analysis that might be open to us.
 The examples each year reflect the expertise of tutors and will encourage thought about the full range of materials available for medieval history.
 Together they develop students’ critical engagement with source material, and the analytical and interpretative skills necessary for research.